 USING THE BATTERY

-When transporting a battery, keep it either loaded in the camera or stored in its case.
+- See page 33 of this manual or the instructions that come with the optional charger for information about charging procedures and charging times. - When transporting a battery, keep it either loaded in the camera or stored in its case.